Normandy Pork

 Pork Normandy

-I have used some pork tenderloin as it is easy to obtain here locally, and I think also very easy to cook in the oven, rather than watching it constantly on the stovetop.
+I have used some pork tenderloin as it is easy to obtain here locally.
+I also think it is very easy to cook in the oven, rather than watching it constantly on the stovetop.

 I hope you enjoy making this dish.
 If you do, please let me know how you get on in the comments section below!